 Use attractive and unusual storage containers if they need to be visible.

-I found this set of drawers years ago and it has conveniently housed our tea bags ever since.
-From what I can tell, the drawers came off of an old sewing machine cabinet.
+I found this set of drawers years ago, which has conveniently housed our tea bags.
+From what I can tell, the drawers came from an old sewing machine cabinet.

 This hutch is truly one of my favorite things!
 When we moved in, there was a built-in desk in this space.
-Given the way I work, I knew I would never use that desk.
+Given my work, I knew I would never use that desk.
 It was taking up valuable space in my new, smaller kitchen and needed to go.

-We had to ‘trim’ the sides of the top to get it to fit in the space, but…it does!
+We had to ‘trim’ the top sides to get it to fit in the space, but…it does!
 I display some of my white bowls and a collection of small spoons.
-The not so pretty stuff is behind the cabinet doors.
+The not-so-pretty stuff is behind the cabinet doors.

 While I really do love my Silpat baking mats and use them regularly, they are awkward to store in my current drawers.
-They are too big to lay flat and take up a good deal of room when I fold them.
+They are too big to lay flat and take up much room when I fold them.

 Enter these high-tech silicone baking mat holders!
 Yup, I am referring to the paper towel roll cut into sections so that I can roll my silicone baking mats up and effectively store them!
 This is another drawer right underneath the counter where I tend to do all my baking.

-Another storage area that was giving me fits was the shelf in my pantry that held our travel mugs, water bottles, and large plastic cups.
+Another storage area that gave me fits was the shelf in my pantry that held our travel mugs, water bottles, and large plastic cups.

 If I reached in the back for the bottle or cup that I wanted, inevitably, bottles upfront or the lid of a bottle would fall off the shelf.
-Plus, the shelf wasn’t tall enough for all the lids to be stored on the bottles so that they would get separated.
-I know, first world problems.
+Plus, the shelf wasn’t tall enough for all the lids to be stored on the bottles, so they would get separated.
+I know, first-world problems.
 But…it was bugging me!

 I found this water bottle holder that has solved the problem!
 Bottles are stored on the side for easy access; the lids stay on AND, perhaps most importantly, I am limited to 8 water bottles/travel mugs!

-Not only do our activities change over time, but we often have ‘aha’ moments when we least expect them.
-Organization is not always static and so, be open to changing things up as you go along.
+Our activities change over time, and we often have ‘aha’ moments when we least expect them.
+The organization is not always static and so be open to changing things up as you go along.

-Back to the first tip; be mindful of where you tend to work and make sure you have the tools there to work efficiently.
+Back to the first tip; be mindful of where you tend to work and ensure you have the tools to work efficiently.

 I hope these Five Kitchen Organization Tips will help you arrange your kitchen to make it the most effective and efficient for you.
 To return back to these tips, bookmark this page or pin the following image.